KentStateWeb/rwd/class/syllabus/index.md

 ####Part 1: Principles of Responsive Web Design and HTML
 Students explore the concept of responsive web design, learn why it matters and will begin implementing simple HTML + CSS elements and selectors in the browser.
 Students will read Responsive Web Design by Ethan Marcotte as part of this section, and will refer to the HTML and CSS textbook frequently.

-####Part 2:  Content Strategy and Mobile-First Design
+####Part 2:  Content Strategy and Content/Mobile-First Design
 Students will apply research findings to a content prototype, which will collect, organize and prioritize the most important information.
-Students will read Mobile-First Design by Luke Wroblewski as part of this section, and will continue to learn intermediate HTML/CSS techniques.
+Students will read some selections from Mobile-First Design by Luke Wroblewski as part of this section, and will continue to learn intermediate HTML/CSS techniques.
 We’ll also discuss the various research techniques that designers typically use to influence the design and architecture of a website.

 ####Part 3:  Design and Development with CSS
-In the third part, students will begin an iterative design process, where they’ll mock-up design components in digital styles through a program called Sketch and then turn those components into reusable HTML/CSS pattern libraries.
+In the third part, students will begin an iterative design process, where they’ll mock-up design components in digital style tiles and then turn those components into reusable HTML/CSS pattern libraries.
 Students will learn the importance of designing a visual language for their websites using web typography, colors, user interface elements and layouts.
-In this section, students will study Atomic Design, a methodology developed by Brad Frost, as well as get an introduction to CSS preprocessing techniques using SASS.
+In this section, students will study Atomic Design, a methodology developed by Brad Frost.

 ####Part 4:  Prototyping, Testing and Style Guides
 In the final part, the content and design will begin to come together in the form of prototypes.
 We will discuss and implement different techniques for web layouts and grid systems.
 Prototypes may include interactive components from third-parties that use customized use Jquery and/or JavaScript.
 Students will learn how prototypes are tested with usability testing.
 They will also be exposed to performance and technical testing.
-Part 4 will end with the presentation and class critique of a website prototype.
+Part 4 will end with the presentation and class critique of a website prototype and pattern library.
 We’ll briefly discuss how this prototype might be translated into a content management system or hosted as a static website.

 ###Assignments
 Student learning will be assessed through three types of work: in-class participation, short assignments and a multi-stage small group project.
 Due to the amount of group work in this course, students will also be evaluated by their peers.